google/blockly-samples/codelabs/custom_renderer.md

 ## Typed connection shapes

-In this step we will create a renderer that sets connection shapes are runtime based on a connection's type checks.
+In this step we will create a renderer that sets connection shapes at runtime based on a connection's type checks.

 ### Define your renderer and constants provider